alibaba/Sentinel/README.md

 See the [Javadoc](https://github.com/alibaba/Sentinel/tree/master/doc) for the API.

+**If you are using Sentinel, please [leave a comment here](https://github.com/alibaba/Sentinel/issues/18) to tell us your use scenario to make Sentinel better :-)**

 ## Quick Start

 Below is a simple demo that guides new users to use Sentinel in just 3 steps.
 It also shows how to monitor this demo using the dashboard.